ProAccess/MakeMyHOAok/HOA Cert Program.md

 'Any association member may apply for certification as a Certified Community Association Director (CCAD) online at BCCAD.org using Secretary of State file number \[include association's SOS file number\].'"

-Example documents illus­trating compliance appear below.
+Example documents illustrating compliance appear below.

 Conforming examples
 -------------------